-Best known for his work at the intersection of civil rights and immigration, Iván has 20 years of experience in complex federal and appellate litigation.
+Best known for his work at the intersection of civil rights and immigration, Iván has more than 20 years of experience in complex federal and appellate litigation.
 He has represented a wide range of clients, as both plaintiffs and defendants, in the corporate and non-profit sectors.
-His work spans across immigration, education, housing, workplace justice, voting rights, public health, entrepreneurship, and LGBTQ+ rights.
+His work spans immigration, education, housing, workplace justice, voting rights, public health, entrepreneurship, and LGBTQ+ rights.

-Early in his career, Iván worked as an associate at Fried, Frank, Harris, Shriver & Jacobson, where he focused on securities litigation for corporate clients in New York.
-He also worked with the Mexican American Legal Defense and Educational Fund (MALDEF), where he focused on a wide range of civil rights cases in San Antonio, Texas.
+Early in his career, Iván worked as an associate at Fried, Frank, Harris, Shriver & Jacobson in New York, handling securities litigation for corporate clients.
+He also worked with the Mexican American Legal Defense and Educational Fund (MALDEF) on civil rights cases in San Antonio, Texas.

 Iván clerked for Judge Ronald Ellis in the U.S. District Court for the Southern District of New York, and Judge Eric Clay in the U.S. Court of Appeals for the Sixth Circuit in Detroit, Michigan.